ladansm/codefirstteam5/README.md

 3. This DOM rewrites the html of the section with id="welcomeAndForm"

 4. This new html will be the weather forecast that the user has requested

+This site is hosted [here using GitHub Pages](https://ladansm.github.io/codefirstteam5/)